MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/get-transcripts-api.md

 - **Use RSC permission**: Your app could be installed in a Teams meeting and fetch transcript for that meeting.
 - **Use classic permission**: Your app could be authorized to access any meeting across the tenant, and get transcripts for them.

-In both cases, when a transcript is generated after a Teams meeting is closed, your app can fetch the transcript.
+In both cases, your app can fetch the transcript when a transcript is generated after a Teams meeting is over.
 The content of the transcript is available for downloading by app users as .vtt or .doc file.

 You can [subscribe](#subscribe-to-change-notifications) your app to receive notifications of all relevant meeting events.